 What is the difference between a concrete slab and a foundation?

-You are going to have a backyard shed built in your Tucson, AZ home.
+You are going to have a backyard shed built at your Tucson, AZ home.
 Finally! your garage will be neat & tidy.
 First things first though, you want to keep the rodents out so a concrete floor is a must!
 You call around for bids and wow!
 How can the prices possibly vary so much?

 The most likely reason is that some Contractors are quoting you for a slab and some for a foundation.
 So…What’s the difference?